ntuyt/SOS/README.md

-# Project Title
+# SOS: Sequence-of-Sequences Model for 3D Object Recognition

-SOS: Sequence-of-Sequences Model for 3D Object Recognition
+This repository holds the codes and models for the papers **SOS: Sequence-of-Sequences Model for 3D Object Recognition** Tan Yu, Zhou Ren, Yuncheng Li, Enxu Yan, Ning Xu, Jianxiong Yin, Simon See, Junsong Yuan

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for training and testing purposes.

 ### Prerequisites